Lucevar/mw-immersion-mods/articles/blight.md

 ## More Dangerous (and atmospheric) Blight Storms
 - [**Blighted Blight**](https://www.nexusmods.com/morrowind/mods/48631) by Necrolesian
 A MWSE-lua implementation of Half11's [**Blight Storms Restored**](https://www.nexusmods.com/morrowind/mods/45558).
 Travelling in a blight storm now carries a risk of infection.
 Because it's implemented in lua, it will also take into account any mod-added blight diseases.
+**Note**: Ashfall contains this functionality, so you shouldn't use both together.
 - [**Diseases Restored**](https://www.nexusmods.com/morrowind/mods/45228) by Half11
 Not blight related, but a close cousin: Creatures now carry a wider variety of diseases.
 These are diseases that were in the vanilla game but not assigned to creatures.
 - [**Creeping Blight**](https://www.nexusmods.com/morrowind/mods/47904) by Necrolesian